cwatt/cjwattenburger/content/outreach/outreach.md

 I helped the Buckley lab create and man a microbiome-themed booth for the [USA Science & Engineering Festival](https://usasciencefestival.org/) in 2018.
 The booth featured live microscopy of protists from termite guts and freshwater algae, free cardboard microscopes for home use, and a microbiome puzzle game.

-Check out this [blog post](https://blogs.cornell.edu/best/2018/10/31/explaining-science-to-kids-builds-vital-career-skills/) that I co-wrote with [Janani Hariharan](https://jananihariharan.com/) where we reflect on lessons learned from this event.
+Check out this [blog post](https://blogs.cornell.edu/best/2018/10/31/explaining-science-to-kids-builds-vital-career-skills/) that I co-wrote where we reflect on lessons learned from this event.

 #### Whiterock Conservency Bioblitz